TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/data-storage-configuration.md

 It should be noted that Tyk will attempt to use the configuration for the *main* data storage layer when no corresponding configuration is available for logs, uptime or analytics.

-## How To Configure Tyk Pump To Write To A Data Storage Layer Using Environment Vairables?
+## How To Configure Tyk Pump To Write To Data Storage Layers Using Environment Variables?

 Please consult the Pump configuration [guide]({{< ref "tyk-pump/tyk-pump-configuration/tyk-pump-dashboard-config#3-sql-uptime-pump" >}}) for an explanation of how to configure Tyk Pump to write to different storage layers.